Welcome to the

 IF YOU HAVE CHILDREN: We would love for your entire family to join us for service; however, we gladly invite you to use our children's area if that feels more comfortable.
 It's located in our side lounge, and has a clean rug, some simple toys, books, and a tablet to help entertain your loved ones.

-The second floor is handicap accessible, and all are welcome to use the elevators (continue through the hall when you enter on 16th St.)
+The second floor is handicap accessible, and all are welcome to use the elevators (continue through the hall when you enter on Sansom St.)

-starts at 11:30am.
-We generally sing a few hymns, hear some outstanding music, pray, and listen to a short sermon.
+Starts at 11:30am.
+We will sing a few hymns, hear some outstanding music, pray, and listen to a short sermon.
 The entire service usually lasts for one hour.

 Because we want to celebrate God's creativity and diversity, we work hard to incorporate elements from around the globe in each service.
 When you attend First Baptist, you will be worshipping alongside of peoples from all corners of the globe, who come from a tapestry of cultures, backgrounds, beliefs, sexual identities, and so much.
 God loves diversity!